Diegovisk/Face-Mask-TCC/README.md

 Data from the combined dataset can be downloaded with Roboflow in the adequate format.

 Data from the AIZOO dataset may need to be converted to the correct format.

+More instructions are in the notebooks for each model's setup.

 ## Project goal:
 Train YoloV8 and YoloNAS on the combined dataset, and then re-train its weights with AIZOO Dataset.
 Compare results to state-of-the-art works and try to perform better.